 Have you seen those giant fans in commercial greenhouses?
 They make sense when it is warm outside, but why would they be using them when it’s cold outside?
 The fans are used for two reasons.
 The most important reason is to prevent the growth of algae and fungi which develop rapidly in a warm, moist environment.
 A light breeze will prevent them from getting taking over and destroying the plants.

 The other reason why you would want to use a fan is to strengthen the stems of your seedlings.
 Think about it.
 Inside your house, the air is still.
 They don’t need thick stems to be able to stand up.
-When you put them outdoors where the air is constantly moving, they will just flop over.
+When you put them outdoors where the air is constantly moving, they will just flop over because they are not strong enough to stand up to even the lightest breeze.
 So it’s a good idea to have a small fan running on its lowest setting to “strengthen” the stems of your plants.

 Congratulations!
 You have a whole, healthy crop of plants ready to go into your garden.
 But before you do that, you have to acclimate them to the outdoors.
 This is referred to as “hardening off”.
 Starting ten days before your planting date, bring your seedlings outdoors for an hour or so, increasing the length of time each day until they are able to be outside all day.
 Don’t start them out in direct sun.
 Like us, they can get sunburned.
 Put them in light shade at first, gradually increasing their exposure to the sun each day.